voxoz/otp.mk/README.md

 Overview
 --------

-Everyone preffer its own Erlang build solution along with its favourite BEAM language.
+Everyone prefer its own Erlang build solution along with its favourite BEAM language.
 We want to introduce our vision for maintaining Erlang projects.
 Doesn't matter you use raw OTP reltool or rebar/relx or even Elixir mix we want to hide implementation of those tools behind makefile otp.mk.